auroravnliems/Random-Join-BungeeCord/README.md

 ## 📝 Note

-- Tên server trong `config.yml` phải **khớp chính xác** với tên trong `BungeeCord/config.yml`
+- The server name in `config.yml` must **exactly match** the name in `BungeeCord/config.yml`.
-- Nếu server không tồn tại trong BungeeCord, nó sẽ tự động bị bỏ qua
+- If the server does not exist in BungeeCord, it will be automatically ignored.
-- Hỗ trợ mã màu `&` trong tất cả thông báo
+- Supports `&` color coding in all messages.